Offering Comprehensive Legal Services To The Residents Of Ventura And Santa Barbara County

 A: Typically, temporary disability benefits are calculated by taking two-thirds of your weekly wage.
 There is a minimum and maximum on the benefit amount and a 104-week cap on the number of weeks you can collect this benefit.

-Q: After I reported my injury, my hours were cut and I’m being treated differently.
+Q: After I reported my injury, my hours were cut, and I’m being treated differently.
 Is there anything I can do?

 A: The law specifically prohibits an employer from discriminating against you for having suffered a work injury.
 If you are being treated differently in any way, following a work injury, you need to seek legal advice immediately.
 You are entitled to additional compensation.